janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Metadata Repository

-Some physical data storage system that contains all available metadata for each Entity used in the DMP.
+Some physical data storage system that contains all available metadata for each [[Entity|Glossary#entity]] used in d:swarm.

 ### Meta Data Model